porsager/wright/README.md

   },

   // The css property is also very useful to build and inject
-  // css directly without touch the file system. css     : {
+  // css directly without touching the file system. css     : {
     compile : Function    // A function that returns a Promise
                           // resolving to the source code, or a